 Staying with the photo comic, Ivan Ooze, Goldar and Mordant are overlooking the mind-controlled parents digging up his monsters at the construction site.
 In a moment that actually happens a little later in the film, the Tenga Warriors return and admit their defeat at the sound of Whistling Sticks.
 Ivan realizes that they were foiled by Dulcea and that she can potentially lead our heroes to the “Great Power”.
 As such, he orders the brainwashed parents to unearth the exoskeletons of his two monsters called Hornitor and Scorpitron.
 Unbeknownst to him, Fred has been overhearing all of this before he heads out to find help.
 Back with Ooze, he punishes his Tenga Warriors by shooting some lightning at them, causing them to explode into a massive pile of feathers.

 We then return to Phaedos as both versions have Dulcea leading the Rangers to some ruins (known in the movie as the “Ruins of the Ninjetti Temple”) while mentioning her past history with Zordon, since he helped free her planet from Ivan’s wrath.
 She then points our heroes towards the Monolith since it’s where they’ll find the “Great Power” (or the “Power of the Universe” as she calls it in the film).
 However, it’s heavily guarded and all who’ve previously tried to enter it have never returned.
 To help them, she gathers them around a campfire and prepares a special ceremony that will unleash “the Sacred Animals of the Ninjetti” within each of them.
 Ultimately, they get transformed into Ninja Warriors with their own animal spirit.
-Tommy gets the Falcon, Rocky has the Ape, Kimberly gets the Crane, Adam has the Frog, Aisha gets the Bear and Billy gets the Wolf.
+Tommy gets the Falcon, Rocky has the Ape, Kimberly gets the Crane, Adam has the Frog, Aisha gets the Bear and Billy winds up with the Wolf.
 Dulcea then tells them that “anything is possible” with this kind of power before she sends them off on their own.
 As for why she doesn’t go with them, the photo comic keeps the explanation that she would rapidly age should she step past this plateau.

 The drawn adaptation then decides to backtrack to the part in the movie where Dulcea starts to lead our heroes towards the ruins as Fred’s father comes home, finds his son’s ooze, touches it and becomes mind-controlled alongside the other adults, which would explain how Fred secretly followed his father and the rest of the brainwashed parents to the construction yard.
 From there, the Tenga Warriors return to admit their defeat at Dulcea’s hands before Ivan blasts them to feathery bits.
 Either way, both versions have Ooze exclaiming how once he has both of his monsters up and running, he intends to “annihilate Angel Grove and then the universe”.
 While Fred wonders where the Power Rangers are, Mordant activates a lever (as opposed to a circular valve in the film) as the ooze begins to power up the two monsters before the drawn adaptation has Ivan telling the brainwashed parents that he’s become tired of their “ugly faces and dull personalities”.
 As such, he wants them to head towards the construction site and leap to their doom.
 As for the photo comic, it includes him using his lightning to charge up his dual creatures.